TriAzz/ChessConquest/README.md

 - Game status display showing current turn and game state
 - Option to play as either White or Black
 - Support for all standard chess pieces plus the custom Vanguard piece
+- Strategic overworld campaign map with territory conquest
+- Multiple factions competing for control of the world

+## Overworld Campaign

+The overworld campaign adds a strategic layer to Chess Conquest:

+- **Territory Control**: Conquer territories by winning chess matches against opposing factions
+- **Faction Warfare**: Lead your faction (Iron Legion by default) to dominate the map
+- **Turn-Based Strategy**: Plan your conquests carefully as you can only attack once per turn
+- **Connected World**: The map generates as one connected landmass with unique territory names
+- **Faction Regions**: Each faction's territories are grouped together in contiguous regions
+- **Victory Conditions**: Achieve victory by conquering all territories on the map

+### Factions

+The world is divided between five competing factions:

+- **Iron Legion** (Blue) - The player's faction
+- **Crimson Order** (Red)
+- **Emerald Covenant** (Green)
+- **Golden Dynasty** (Yellow)
+- **Shadow Collective** (Gray)

+### Dev Mode

+For testing and quick play, the game includes a Dev Mode option:
+- Enable Dev Mode from the overworld control panel
+- When attacking in Dev Mode, you can choose to automatically win or lose battles
+- This allows for faster exploration of the campaign mechanics without playing full chess matches

 ## How to Build and Run